amoe/yerburgh-tvja/notes.md

 Vue conventional directory structure is outlined that uses vue-cli.
 It includes `/public` , `src/components`, and `src/api`.
 The API functions are treated as a black box for our purposes, but they still could be useful to demonstrate good API writing style.
+However it uses Firebase, so in my view it's bad by definition.

-`public/` is for assets that shouldn't be processed by webpack.
+`public/` is for assets that shouldn't be processed by webpack, unlike the `static` that we use.

 `npm run serve` is used for the dev server.
+`npm t` is a shortcut for `npm run test`.
+The `build` target runs webpack and constructs everything into a 'build' directory that can be deployed to a server.

 Find the example repo here:
 https://github.com/eddyerburgh/vue-hackernews

 Every chapter has its own branch.
 It requires `vue-cli-service`, no idea what this is.
 THe dev server spawns on localhost:8080.
-It automatically loads 'items' which is presaumably some API code.
+It automatically loads 'items' which is presumably some API code.
 Firebase is used for the API for some reason that I can't understand.

+Introduces the concept of a sanity test: this is basically the 2+2==4 test that I normally write.

+We use Jest as the test runner.
+We install jest and add the `test:unit` target to package.json.

 ## Errata from Dave